mikeevstropov/vuex-loopback/README.md

   '5fd491fceea2be937cb838fc',
 );
 ```

+After success, the removed item will be removed from the `item` and `items` state automatically.

 ## Load items by Vue Component
 Built-in component `ItemsLoader` will help you to load collection items right in Vue template.
 A scope of default slot has some usefull methods and properties to create items list with *lazy-load* or *pagination* behaviours.